freeCodeCamp/arcade-mode/CONTRIBUTING.md

 **Details:**
 Please refer to [this path](https://github.com/freeCodeCamp/arcade-mode/tree/master/client/scripts/challenges/projecteuler).
-- Raw Project Euler tasks are located in the `raw` directory.
+- Preformatted Project Euler tasks are located in the `preformatted` directory.
 - Formatted challenges go into the `formatted` directory; the subdirectory depends on the hundreds-digit (e.g., Problem 53 would go into folder `001_to_100`).

 The format you see is the in-house format we use to process the challenges into one json file.